Church website article

 The Solution:

 Always test your emails before sending them out.
 This includes previewing them on different devices and email clients, as well as sending test emails to a small group for feedback.
 Pay special attention to your subject lines, images, and calls to action.
+Businessman using cellphone with abstract letters on light background.
+E-mail networking, communication concept

 In Conclusion